 This isn’t a bad way of going about it, it kind of works the same as painting on color in Lightroom but with a few more options (except Lightroom has that nifty ‘auto mask’ feature).
 Most of the time you can just use the Photo Filter with a Radial Mask then apply a Blend Mode like Screen or something.

-But, when I paint on color, I often times will paint solid color, then adjust opacity and apply a luminosity masks to keep it out of the shadows.
-This creates a really cool effect that’s hard to get any other way.
-You can see what I’m talking about in this shot and this shot.
-You can see how I used color and light to completely drown out detail.
+But, when I paint on color, I often will paint solid color, then adjust opacity and apply a luminosity mask to keep it out of the shadows.
+This creates a cool effect that’s hard to get any other way.

-For myself and most landscape and hdr photographers (which is really the same thing these days), using Photo Filter + Radial or Brush masks + Blending Modes works fine.
+For myself and most landscape and HDR photographers (which is the same thing these days), using Photo Filter + Radial or Brush masks + Blending Modes works fine.

 Bottom line – is Luminar worth it?